 A.1.: Yes, these amounts must be reported.
-Sometimes, capital gains known as "phantom distributions" (non-cash distributions) are attributed by mutual funds without any actual payment made to the account.
+Sometimes, capital gains known as "phantom distributions" (non-cash distributions) are attributed by mutual funds and exchange-traded funds without any actual payment made to the account.
 You must generally, thereafter, make an ACB adjustment if this has not already been done.
-In order to obtain accurate information on these distributions, please refer to the mutual fund's website.
+In order to obtain accurate information on these distributions, please refer to the website of the issuer in question.